nsbgn/pandoc.mk/README.md

 Usage
 -------------------------------------------------------------------------------

-To use `snel`, fill a directory with Markdown files like this:
+To use `pandoc.mk`, fill a directory with Markdown files like this:

     ---
     title: An example.